haideryzai/haideryzai/README.md

 - 👋 Hi, I’m @haiderzamanusafxay
-- 👀 I’m interested in web development.
+- 👀 I’m interested in Learning to Code.
-- 🌱 I’m currently learning web technologies and languages
+- 🌱 I’m currently learning coding languages and technologies.
-- 📫 How to reach me https://www.facebook.com/haideryousafzay
+- 📫 How to reach me https://www.facebook.com/haideryzi

 <!---
 haiderzamanusafxay/haiderzamanusafxay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.